-Close upon the heels of the U.S.S.R. army which occupied Polish territory in September, followed many detachments of the 1939, followed many detachments of the N.K.W.D., the political police of Soviet Russia (formerly the "G.U.P.")
-Immediately mass of the arrests were made among all classes of the population of Poland.
+Close upon the heels of the U.S.S.R. army which occupied Polish territory in September, 1939, followed many detachments of the N.K.W.D., the political police of Soviet Russia (formerly the "G.U.P.")
+Immediately mass arrests were made among all classes of the population of Poland.
 Especially great numbers of arrests were made among the Polish Labour leaders, belonging to the Polish Socialist Party and to the Jewish "Bund."
 The arrests began on September 20th, three days after the Soviet army had entered Poland.
 The town councillors, members of the committees of the local Socialist parties, members of the trade union executives, organisers of workingAmong these were Erlich and Alter.

 The way in which the arrests were made was typical.
 In the houses, where the arrests took place, not only the men whom the police had come to fetch were arrested but everybody who was in the house with them.
+In Wilno, for was in the house with them.
 In Wilno, for instance, the police entered the house of an old active "Bund" leader, Zeleznikov, who had been exiled to Siberia in the time of the Czar, in order to arrest him.
-Oute accidentally they in order to arrest him.
 Quite accidentally they found there also a man named Rosenstein employed in the sanatorium for working-class children named Wladyslaw Medem.
-This man, who had fied from Warsaw and the Germans, they also errested.
+This man, who had fled from Warsaw and the Germans, they also errested.
 He was sentenced to the labour camp where he met his death.